CarlosPeralta2049/CarlosPeralta2049.github.io/Project00.md

 This is likely to be based on blockchain technology.<br>

 ### INITIAL CONCLUSION
-The only existing solution to low birth rate = technology.<br>
+The most practical solution to low birth rates = Expanding A.I.<br>
+Potential solution = Public Policy to prioritise family unit.<br>
 <br>